kapitanluffy/sublime-graphql-playground/README.md

 ##### Usage

 1. Run `Graphql Playground: Create config` from the command palette
-> It currently supports `.graphqlrc.json` for now.
-We are currently working on support yaml and toml extensions in the next version

 2. Install [LSP-graphql](https://github.com/sublimelsp/LSP-graphql) for full GraphQL language support (autocomplete, diagnostics..)